2022 Russian invasion of Ukraine: Changes in command-structure

-Aftermath
+Subsequent military operations

 Ukrainian regions annexed by Russia since 2014 (Autonomous Republic of Crimea and Sevastopol) and 2022 (others).
 The 2022 annexation created a strategic land bridge between Crimea and Russia.

 Russia abandoned the attempt to take Kyiv in early April, but a lasting state of war between Russia and Ukraine remained, with Russia capturing Mariupol by 20 May 2022, and maintaining an occupation of large portions of four Ukrainian oblasts—Donetsk, Kherson, Luhansk, and Zaporizhzhia.
 In August, Ukrainian forces began liberating territories in the north-east and south.

 On 30 September 2022, Russia declared the annexation of the four partially-occupied oblasts, which was internationally condemned.
 Most of Luhansk Oblast and part of Donetsk Oblast had been controlled by pro-Russian separatists since 2014, while the Kherson and Zaporizhzhia oblasts were invaded by Russia in 2022.
 The boundaries of the areas to be annexed and their borders were not defined; Russian officials stated that they would be defined later.
 None of the oblasts were fully under Russian control at the time of the declaration, nor since.
 If limited to the areas then under Russian control (about 90,000 km^{2} or 15% of Ukraine's territory, roughly the size of Portugal) the annexation would still be the largest in Europe since World War II.
 In other respects as well—in terms of the scale and intensity of hostilities, and the number of casualties—after the invasion, the war became the biggest war in Europe since World War II.

 From then through 2023, Russian offensives and Ukrainian counteroffensives gained only small amounts of territory.
 The war has also led to attacks in Russia by Ukrainian and Ukrainian-backed forces, among them a cross-border offensive into Russia's Kursk region in August 2024.
 Russia has repeatedly carried out deliberate and indiscriminate attacks on civilians far from the frontline.
 The International Criminal Court (ICC) opened an investigation into war crimes and issued arrest warrants for Putin and several other Russian officials.